 - Girls should wear their hair up in a braid or bun.
 The less accessible that the hair is, the more difficult it is for the bugs to get into it.

 - Put gel, mousse or spray in your child’s hair.
-The products put a protective layer on the hair, which makes it harder for the bug to attach to the hair
+The products put a protective layer on the hair, which makes it harder for the bug to attach to the hair.
+LiceDoctors sells a Peppermint Repellent Spray that puts a layer on the hair and has the added benefit of having a peppermint scent which helps to repel lice.

 Check For Nits and Lice After Holidays